Skip to Content

 But, in general, in an area with four seasons, follow this schedule: In the spring, you should mow every 1 to 2 weeks; in the summer, mow every week; in the fall, you can mow once a month; in the winter, you can leave it alone.

-What’s the cost for mowing your lawn?
+What’s the cost to mowing your lawn?

 Basically $0.